Spanish immigration to Cuba: Canarians

 Canarians are a fairly large community in Cuba.
-The first canaries that settled on the island arrived in 1492, coming from the ships of Christopher Columbus (three of Columbus's four voyages passed through the Canary Islands).
-The next group of canaries to settle in Cuba was in the last third of the 16th century.
+The first Canarians that settled on the island arrived in 1492, coming from the ships of Christopher Columbus (three of Columbus's four voyages passed through the Canary Islands).
+The next group of Canarians to settle in Cuba was in the last third of the 16th century.
 Due to the fact that at that time the Canary Islands were still repopulating, the Canarian ethnic group that arrived in Cuba was very small.
-Despite this, it is estimated that between 1585 and 1655, the Canaries represented around 25.6% of the immigrants to Havana.
-It was not until the seventeenth century, especially with the Blood Tribute (1678-1764), when the Canarian emigration acquired a massive air towards the island, with a massive migration of thousands of Canaries from that moment to Cuba.
+Despite this, it is estimated that between 1585 and 1655, the Canarians represented around 25.6% of the immigrants to Havana.
+It was not until the seventeenth century, especially with the Blood Tribute (1678-1764), when the Canarian emigration acquired a massive air towards the island, with a massive migration of thousands of Canarians from that moment to Cuba.
 In fact, in the 18th century, it was the second Canarian emigration country after Venezuela.
-Although the Blood Tribute was banned in 1764, many canaries continued to emigrate to Cuba.
+Although the Blood Tribute was banned in 1764, many Canarians continued to emigrate to Cuba.

 Thus, in the 19th century and in the first half of the 20th, Cuba became the main Canarian emigration country that, together with Puerto Rico (in the first of those centuries), absorbed most of the Canarian immigrants who arrived. to America to improve their economic conditions, something that, despite everything, they barely achieved in these countries.
 Thus, in the Cuban war of independence, numerous canaries and their descendants participated in the liberating side, among which José Martí stood out, and many canaries also participated in the royalist side.

-Most of the Canaries came from Tenerife, Gran Canaria and La Palma and settled in cities such as Havana, Matanzas, Oriente, Pinar del Río and in the center of the island, basically dedicating themselves to agriculture.
-Currently, due to the Canarian emigration to Cuba and Venezuela during the 20th century, most of the Canaries have a family member in those countries.
+Most of the Canarians came from Tenerife, Gran Canaria and La Palma and settled in cities such as Havana, Matanzas, Oriente, Pinar del Río and in the center of the island, basically dedicating themselves to agriculture.
+Currently, due to the Canarian emigration to Cuba and Venezuela during the 20th century, most of the Canarians have a family member in those countries.
 Like a large part of Cubans, they also have some Canarian ancestor.
 Among others, the following stand out: Lina Ruz González (mother of Fidel Castro), José Martí, Gertrudis Gómez de Avellaneda and Silvestre de Balboa, who, still born in the Canary Islands, is considered the first Cuban writer.

 Currently, people of Canarian descent in Cuba preserve their culture and traditions through the celebration of various cultural festivals and other activities.
 An example is the Festival of Canarian Traditions in Cuba that is held annually, as well as the contest called "Princess Dácil", which is named in honor of a Guanche princess from the Canary Islands.